 Simple but powerful testimonials make your product sound efficient and real, increasing the rapport and providing additional reasons to customers choose you.

-✔️ Frame Urgency: based on creating the feeling that people should act now or live forever regretting.
-Airbnb uses that strategy very often ➡️
+Create the feeling that people should act now or live forever regretting.

-🔸 Take Advantage Of Loss Aversion In Your Pricing Strategy
+Take Advantage Of Loss Aversion In Your Pricing Psychology Strategy

 Clients may not be willing to pay the market price to try your product, but they may pay the market price to avoid losing it.
 (Daniel Kahneman)